Catbrook

 Catbrook (Catffrwd) is a village in Monmouthshire, south east Wales, United Kingdom.
 The population in 2011 was 412.

 Location

 Catbrook is 6 mi south of Monmouth and 1 mi north west of Tintern.
 It is in the community of Trellech United, just under two miles south of Trellech village.

 History and amenities

 Catbrook is set high above Tintern Abbey and the Wye Valley AONB and overlooks the Forest of Dean across the river in Gloucestershire.

-In 2004 Melanie Chisholm, singer and member of the Spice Girls, purchased a house in the village.
+The Spice Girls' Melanie Chisholm moved to Catbrook in 2004.

+Catbrook & District Memorial Hall was originally an American World War I military hospital in London.
+The timber-framed building was transported to Catbrook and rebuilt.
+The building is still maintained by volunteers.